Spam (food): United Kingdom

-After World War II, Newforge Foods, part of the Fitch Lovell group, was awarded the license to produce the product in the U.K. at its Gateacre factory, Liverpool, where it stayed until production switched to the Danish Crown Group (owners of the Tulip Food Company) in 1998.
+After World War II, Newforge Foods, part of the Fitch Lovell group, was awarded the license to produce the product in the U.K. at its Belle Vale factory, Liverpool, where it stayed until production switched to the Danish Crown Group (owners of the Tulip Food Company) in 1998.

-The United Kingdom has adopted Spam into various recipes.
-For example, recipes include Spam Yorkshire Breakfast, Spamish Omelette, and Spam Hash.
-Spam can also be sliced, battered and deep-fried into Spam fritters.
+The United Kingdom has adapted Spam into various recipes, for example, sliced, battered and deep-fried into Spam fritters.

+Israel

+Loof, a canned corned beef product often featured in Israeli Defense Forces rations, was popularly known as "kosher Spam", because it contains no pork.

-Southeast Asia
+Asia

 Philippines

 In the Philippines, Spam (currently distributed by the Purefoods-Hormel Company Inc.) is a popular food item seen as a cultural symbol.
 Spam reached the islands similarly as it did other former US colonies such as Hawaii and Guam: as a result of World War II rationing.
 Spam is commonly eaten with rice (usually garlic fried rice) and a sunny-side-up egg for breakfast.
 It is prepared and used in a variety of ways, including being fried, caramelized, served with condiments, or in sandwiches.
 It has also been featured in numerous Filipino fusion cuisine dishes, including Spam burgers, Spam spaghetti, and Spam nuggets.

 The popularity of Spam in the Philippines transcends economic class, and the canned product is even given during holidays.
 There are at least ten different varieties of Spam currently available in the country, and an estimated 1.25 million kilos of the meat is sold every year in the Philippines.
 Its popularity among Filipinos has led to the creation of a version with sugar and annatto—Tocino-flavor Spam, made for the overseas Filipino market in the US and Canada.
 During the rescue efforts after Typhoon Ondoy (Ketsana) in 2009, Hormel Foods donated over 30,000 pounds of Spam to the Philippine National Red Cross.

-East Asia

 China

 In mainland China, Hormel decided to adopt a different strategy to market Spam (世棒), promoting it as a foreign, premium food product and changing the Spam formula to be meatier to accommodate local Chinese tastes.
-Spam-like canned pork products are also produced by other food companies in China as "Luncheon Meat" (午餐肉 (Wǔcānròu, Ng^{5} caan^{1} juk^{6})).
+Spam-like canned pork products are also produced by other food companies in China as "luncheon meat" (午餐肉 (Wǔcānròu, Ng^{5} caan^{1} juk^{6})).

 Hong Kong

 After World War II, meat was scarce and expensive in Hong Kong, so Spam was an accessible, affordable alternative.
-The luncheon meat has been incorporated into dishes such as macaroni with fried egg and spam in chicken soup, as well as ramen.
+The luncheon meat has been incorporated into dishes such as macaroni with fried egg and Spam in chicken soup, egg and Spam sandwiches, and instant ramen.
+Nowadays, Spam remains a staple in Hong Kong’s low to middle-income families.